 ● What Is Needed?

-Find a container that fits the wood and put it in, but make sure it is made of stainless steel, fiberglass, or is plastic.
-Metal and other materials could cause discoloration; therefore, ensure that the container is made from friendly items.
-Also, have the container cleaned, so that there are no dirt or chemical particles that can affect how the wood looks.
+Find a container to fit the wood and put it in, but make sure it is made of stainless steel, fiberglass, or plastic.
+Metal and other materials could cause discoloration; therefore, ensure the container is made from friendly items.

 Step 2: Place the Wood in the Container

 Put a couple of wood slices at the bottom of your container.
 Ensure that the wood slices are well-arranged with those that are the same size put together.
-Consider using small bricks to support your wood slices to ensure they do not move too much while in the container.
+Consider using small bricks or slats to support your wood slices to ensure they do not move too much in the container.

 Step 3: Wear Rubber Gloves